 Let’s look a little at the different expectations you and your spouse might be bringing to the marriage in terms of gender roles and division of work.
 A study by Hiller & Philliber[iii] asked 498 couples about their perceptions of who should be responsible for what jobs, and their expectations of who should do what within the marriage.

 They found that the majority of husbands consider it important to be better at traditionally “male” roles like earning the main income, and a significant proportion (43%) of women think it is important for females to be better at childcare.
-Now this is an older study from the 80s and is reflective of the values of that time.
+Now, this is an older study from the 80s and is reflective of the values of that time.
 But, even if the roles lead to an unequal distribution in terms of time, both men and women may still be quite attached to their different roles in a significant portion of marriages.
-So perhaps for you, division of labor is about which tasks are important to you just as much as it is about which ones take the most time.
+So perhaps for you, the division of labor is about which tasks are important to you just as much as it is about which ones take the most time.

 A more recent study from 2009[iv]analyzed survey data from 732 couples about attitudes to division of labor and found that “women have more favorable attitudes toward cleaning, cooking, and child care than do men: women enjoy it more, set higher standards for it, and feel more responsible for it.”
 Women’s favorable attitudes to these tasks and men’s unfavorable attitudes to them accounted for the reasons women actually did them more, rather than differences in available time or capacity to do them well.